-Decide on Crops to Grow
+Decide on Quantity

 From there, decide how many of those specific crops you need to plant in order to feed your family for an entire year.
-The number of plants I put in and the number you put in are going to vary, and they should.
+The number of plants I put in and the number you put in are going to vary, as they should.

 Based on how much your family eats of a certain crop every week and month, that's going to dictate how many plants you need to put in.
 For us, I need 18 to 20 tomato plants in order to take us through an entire year of tomato products and never buy tomatoes from the store.
 This includes all my tomato sauce, salsa, marinara sauce, pizza sauce, stewed tomatoes… everything made from tomatoes.

-2. Having the Idea You Need a Lot of Land
+3. Having the Idea You Need a Lot of Land

-After identifying crops and how much you need to get your family through a full year and picking varieties that are best suited to your growing climate, especially for warm weather crops, THEN you can decide where to put your plants.
+After identifying crops and how much you need to get your family through a full year (plus choosing varieties that are best suited to your growing climate), THEN you can decide where to put your plants.

-Even though my family has 14.96 acres, the majority of it pasture for our livestock or wooded areas.
+Even though my family has 14.96 acres, the majority of it is pasture for our livestock or wooded areas.
 Where we actually grow our produce is on just half an acre in our backyard.
-On that half-acre we have:

 - High Tunnel (AKA unheated off-grid greenhouse)–> click here to see my High Tunnel Greenhouse DIY

-- perennial vegetable garden
+- Perennial vegetable garden

 Maximize the Space You Have